 - Free five day tracking trial.

-- No cancellation fees and you can cancel anytime.
+- No hassle cancellation policy.
+No cancellation fees and you can cancel anytime.

 - The tracker only tracks the particular vehicle it is assigned to – it’s not a “personal” tracker.
 It does not track the person – or even the tracker – if it is in another car.
 We tried taking the tracker along while driving in my husband’s car and it didn’t record anything.

 - Price – the tracker costs $20 to purchase, then $14.95 per month for tracking as of this review (June, 2020).
 There are free apps that can be set up on a phone that can track the phone’s location in real time, however they may not have the same features.

 In summary, the Family1st GPS devices have low prices, is easy to set up and easy to use.
 It would be useful to track the car it is dedicated to, as well as the senior who is driving it, however the only feature that the Driver Safety Report shows is speed driven.
 You would need to get the OBD or hardwired devices if you wanted additional information like fuel use or mileage.